indeedeng/iwf/gen/iwfidl/docs/WorkflowResetRequest.md

 `func (o *WorkflowResetRequest) HasSkipSignalReapply() bool`

 HasSkipSignalReapply returns a boolean if a field has been set.

+### GetSkipUpdateReapply

+`func (o *WorkflowResetRequest) GetSkipUpdateReapply() bool`

+GetSkipUpdateReapply returns the SkipUpdateReapply field if non-nil, zero value otherwise.

+### GetSkipUpdateReapplyOk

+`func (o *WorkflowResetRequest) GetSkipUpdateReapplyOk() (*bool, bool)`

+GetSkipUpdateReapplyOk returns a tuple with the SkipUpdateReapply field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSkipUpdateReapply

+`func (o *WorkflowResetRequest) SetSkipUpdateReapply(v bool)`

+SetSkipUpdateReapply sets SkipUpdateReapply field to given value.

+### HasSkipUpdateReapply

+`func (o *WorkflowResetRequest) HasSkipUpdateReapply() bool`

+HasSkipUpdateReapply returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)